Updated: Aug 23

 Our first Christmas & Christmas card with him

-His tail was cramp for some reason and it would move with such joy everytime it was time he was running, seeing us, or just being excited for meals and treats.
+His tail was cramp for some reason and it would move with such joy everytime it was time to play, everytime he was running, when he was seeing us, or when he was just being excited for meals and treats.
 And he smelled like chocolate.
 I don't know why and believe me he never got any, but his head was a mix of baby smell and chocolate.

 His teeth on the other hand was bad.
 He came to us with dental disease and it was always something we were planning on doing once he was strong enough.
 We never got the chance to make that better for him.